Modern Minimalist Gardens in Australia: TCL & Sitta Inspired

 • Water Features

-Geometric plunge pool or multiple integrated water elements
+Geometric plunge pool with flush sandstone coping or multiple integrated water elements

 • Structures